aradzie/keybr.com/docs/custom_keyboard.md

 You can import keyboard layout definitions from different sources:

 - A large collection of keyboard layouts can be found in the [CLDR project](https://unicode.org/reports/tr35/tr35-keyboards.html), and we have tools to parse those.
-- You can also import keyboard layouts produced by the [Kalamine project](https://github.com/OneDeadKey/kalamine).
+- You can also import keyboard layouts produced by the [Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134).
 - If none of these are available, you can write your own layout definition files.

 Whatever path you choose, the entry point to adding new keyboard layouts is the <nobr>`keyboard-layout-generator`</nobr> package.